johnsonr/instrumented-rag/README.md

   to the user.
 - `NoteMentionsAdvisor`: Detects when a topic is mentioned in a chat and raises an application event

+This project illustrates two best practices:

+- _Externalize your prompts_.
+Prompts should not be in Kotlin, Java, Python/whatever programming language.
+They should be externalized so they can be edited easily and potentially shared.
+- _Favor explicit configuration of Spring AI vs relying on starters_.
+This project uses only the Neo vector store starter, as we want only one vector store.
+But it explicitly configures the Ollama and Open AI models in an `@Configuration` file.
+This allows us to mix and switch models easily.

 ## Setup

 This is a standard Spring Boot project, built with Maven